thebitmonk/send_post_api/docs/AccountsubaccountstatApi.md

 <a name="subAccountStatRouterGetAllAggregatedProviderStatsForASubAccount"></a>
 # **subAccountStatRouterGetAllAggregatedProviderStatsForASubAccount**
-> [ModelsAPStat] subAccountStatRouterGetAllAggregatedProviderStatsForASubAccount(xSubAccountApiKey, sid, opts)
+> [ModelsAPStat] subAccountStatRouterGetAllAggregatedProviderStatsForASubAccount(xAccountApiKey, sid, opts)